 NOTE: OMA PoC 1 CP doesn't specify how to handle the PoC 2 specific PoC Service Settings.

-When PoC Client is configured with a “version number” parameter as specified in [OMA-PoC-2 -CP] , [OMA-PoC-2_1 –CP] or this specification "The parameters to be provisioned for PoC service" which indicates its Home PoC Server is compliant to the PoC 2 specification, the PoC Client SHALL perform procedures specified in [OMA-PoC-2-CP] "Procedures at the PoC Client" instead of the procedures specified in this document.
+When PoC Client is configured with a “version number” parameter as specified in [OMA-PoC-2 -CP] , [OMA-PoC-2_1 –CP] or this specification, i.e., [OMA-PCPS-1_0-CP], "The parameters to be provisioned for PoC service" which indicates its Home PoC Server is compliant to the PoC 2.0 specification, the PoC Client SHALL perform procedures specified in [OMA-PoC-2-CP] "Procedures at the PoC Client" instead of the procedures specified in this document.

 NOTE 2: OMA PoC 2 CP doesn't specify how to handle the PoC 2.1 specific PoC Service Settings.

-When PoC Client is configured with a “version number” parameter as specified in [OMA-PoC-2 -CP] , [OMA-PoC-2_1 –CP] or this specification "The parameters to be provisioned for PoC service" which indicates its Home PoC Server is compliant to the PoC 2.1 specification, the PoC Client SHALL perform procedures specified in [OMA-PoC-2_1-CP] "Procedures at the PoC Client" instead of the procedures specified in this document.
+When PoC Client is configured with a “version number” parameter as specified in [OMA-PoC-2 -CP] or [OMA-PoC-2_1 –CP] "The parameters to be provisioned for PoC service" which indicates its Home PoC Server is compliant to the PoC 2.1 specification, the PoC Client SHALL perform procedures specified in [OMA-PoC-2_1-CP] "Procedures at the PoC Client" instead of the procedures specified in this document.

+When PoC Client is configured with a “version number” parameter as specified in this specification, i.e., [OMA-PCPS-1_0-CP], "The parameters to be provisioned for PoC service" which indicates its Home PoC Server is compliant to the PCPS 1.0 specification, the PoC Client SHALL perform procedures specified in this document.